Student Voting Guide | Texas

 The Texas voter registration application form is available here.
 Texas does not accept online voter registration, so all registrations must be either mailed or completed in person.
 Your mailed application can be filled out by hand or filled out electronically here.
 You can also request a postage-paid voter registration form online or visit your local post office, library, Texas Department of Public Safety office, or Texas Department of Human Services office to pick up an application.
 We recommend calling these offices beforehand to make sure they carry voter registration applications.

 The registration deadline in Texas is ordinarily the 29th day before the election.
 Technically, the voter registration deadline is 30 days before the election, but if the 30th day before Election Day is a weekend or national holiday, voting registration forms are due on the next business day.
 Because the 30th day before a Tuesday is always a Sunday, the deadline for all elections held on a Tuesday (including all federal elections) is 29 days before the election.
-The last day to register for the 2012 general election is October 9, 2012.
 If you register by mail, your registration application must be postmarked by that date.
 You may also register in person at least 30 days before the election at your local registrar.
 If the 30th day is a weekend or national holiday, the next business day will be considered timely registration.

 If you move within Texas but remain in the same county, you must file your new address in writing with your local registrar or you may submit the in-county change online.
 You should call your local registrar to find out how far in advance of the election you must make the in-county address change.
 If you moved within Texas and to a different county, you must re-register to vote following the same procedures outlined above.